Transmission Fluid Flush vs. Change – Which is Better?

 • Transmission flushing cost

-A transmission flush is an in-depth removing and refilling transmission fluid.
+A transmission flush is an in-depth removal and refilling of transmission fluid.
 As a result, the tranny will run more effectively and smoothly.
 If you want a full-service transmission flush, it’ll cost you between $150 to $200.
 This includes the service fee and the cost of the fluid.

 Professionals and expert mechanics recommend flushing the transmission fluid every 60,000 miles.
 But consult your specific owner’s booklet or call your dealership to find out the manufacturer’s opinion.